Home · Travel Guides

 4. Group Booking Discounts

 Booking as a group of 4+ often qualifies for a per-person discount.
-Some operators extend this to 6+ travellers.
+Some operators extend this to 6+ travelers.
 This is especially common in safari and overland tour segments, where operators want vehicles full.
-Even if you're not travelling in a large group, some formats let you join an existing group departure at a reduced rate.
+Even if you’re not traveling in a large group, some formats let you join an existing group departure at a reduced rate.

 5. Off-Season “Secret Season” Deals